tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Client Tracking Prevention

-Clients concerned with privacy against tracking by passive observers SHOULD use a PSK/session ticket at most once.
-Servers SHOULD issue more than one session ticket per handshake, or issue a new session ticket on every resumption handshake, to assist in the privacy of the client while preserving the performance advantage of session resumption.
+Clients SHOULD NOT reuse a session ticket for multiple connections.
+Reuse of a session ticket allows passive observers to correlate different connections.
+Servers that issue session tickets SHOULD offer at least as many session tickets as the number of connections that a client might use; for example, a web browser using HTTP/1.1 might open six connections to a server.
+Servers SHOULD issue new session tickets with every connection.
+This ensures that clients are always able to use a new session ticket when creating a new connection.

 # Backward Compatibility